aliro-access-control/aliro-certification-tool/README.md

 # Usage Instructions

+> [!NOTE]
-The tool will be automatically started when booting the Raspberry Pi.
+> The Test Harness will start automatically upon booting the Raspberry Pi.

 ## A - Opening the GUI
 The UI of the tool is accessed via a Web Browser from a computer on the same LAN.